 A budget monitoring report for the first quarter of the current financial year (i.e. to 30th June 2022) was presented.
-This concerned expenditure against the Committee's 2022/23 revenue (\pounds 4,051k) and capital (\pounds 1,839k) budgets.
+This concerned expenditure against the Committee's 2022/23 revenue (£4,051k) and capital (£672k) budgets.
 Officers explained the budget monitoring position would be reported to the four policy committees on a quarterly basis.

 As far as revenue was concerned, the key headline was a projected £200k overspend on the waste management contract due to the impact of inflation.
 It was explained that when the budget was set, inflation was estimated at c.4% but was now approaching 10%.
 The projected overspend contributed to a total Council overspend forecast of £573k.
-The report to Strategy and Resources Committee had included mitigations and contingencies that would cover the project overspend.
-It would, however, remain important and necessary for all four Committees to consider mitigations within their remit.
+Strategy and Resources Committee had agreed to mitigations and contingencies that would cover the project overspend.
+It would, however, remain important and necessary for the Committee to consider mitigations within its remit.

-The savings target for the Committee budget was £177k. £157k was considered to be achievable, with £20k in relation to the mechanical sweeper considered to be at risk.
+The savings target for the Committee budget was £177k. £157k was considered to be achievable, with £20k in relation to the mechanical sweep considered to be at risk.
 Officers were working to realise this saving.